Politics

 Proposed and under review

 Prologis “Technical Campus” in Washington Township: San Francisco-based real estate giant Prologis is pursuing a rezoning of 312 acres of agricultural and industrial land near 32 Mile Road and M-53 in Macomb County.
 The company is calling it the “32 Mile Road Technical Campus” and has confirmed a data center is among the possibilities.
 Residents have organized protests against the project, citing concerns over rural community character, grid and water impacts, and its proximity to schools.
-After multiple meetings were postponed over public opposition, the project now hinges on an April 9 township Planning Commission meeting.
+After multiple meetings were postponed over public opposition, the future of the project now hinges on a June 11 Planning Commission meeting.

 Data center in Allen Park: Solstice Data is reportedly proposing a 26-megawatt, roughly 45,000-square-foot data center on Enterprise Drive south of I-94.
 The proposal has drawn local opposition over noise, infrastructure strain, and health concerns.
 In response, the Planning Commission has postponed a vote on the project in an effort to seek more information.